 This section contains policy, procedures and guidance used by Immigration, Refugees and Citizenship Canada staff.
 It is posted on the Department’s website as a courtesy to stakeholders.

-Subsection 11(1.01) of the Immigration and Refugee Protection Act creates the requirement for all visa-exempt foreign nationals to apply for an electronic travel authorization (eTA) and establishes the means by which that application must be made (i.e., through the electronic system).
-Subsection 7.1(1) of the Immigration and Refugee Protection Regulations creates the requirement for these foreign nationals to obtain an eTA before entering Canada, unless they are otherwise exempted.
+Subsection 11(1.01) of the Immigration and Refugee Protection Act (IRPA) creates the requirement for all visa-exempt foreign nationals to apply for an electronic travel authorization (eTA) and establishes the means by which that application must be made (i.e., through the electronic system).
+Subsection 7.1(1) of the Immigration and Refugee Protection Regulations (IRPR) creates the requirement for these foreign nationals to obtain an eTA before entering Canada, unless they are otherwise exempted.

 - What is an eTA?

 - How do clients apply for an eTA?

 - For how long is an eTA valid?

 - How does the eTA application assessment process work?

 - How will the eTA requirement be enforced?

 - What are the key dates for implementation of the eTA program?

 What is an eTA?